TC Arts Council’s Arts In Schools Program

 Lessons vary from one presenter to another, but all include components of art history, elements and principles of art, critical thinking, and subject or period themes—all reinforced with color art reproductions, discussions, games and activities.

 “Take Art to Heart is a vital program”, says teacher Jennifer Cunniff.
 “First, it’s wonderful that members of the community care enough to share their time.
 Our Take Art to Heart instructor is a retired teacher who the students adore.
 She uses art to teach comparison and contrast, counting and new vocabulary.
 I hope and pray that this program will always be in the schools.”

 “The art teacher makes art come alive,” says Louise Stroupe of Brevard Elementary.
 “Students look forward to it.
 They learn about art and math; the effects of light; the mood of a picture; about artists’ lives, where they lived; where they were in that point of time.
 They learn a new awareness and perspective on things.
 It’s a whole new social studies.”

 Student Art Show

-Every spring TC Arts and Transylvania County’s public school art teachers present the Transylvania County Student Art Show in order to recognize talented young artists and allow them to the opportunity to participate in the cultural landscape of our community.
+Every spring TC Arts and Transylvania County Schools, along with their art teachers, present the Transylvania County Student Art Show in order to recognize talented young artists and to allow them the opportunity to participate in the cultural landscape of our community.

-The 21st annual Student Art Show took place in April at the TC Arts gallery located at 349 S. Caldwell St. Each year the show features more than 150 works of art by students enrolled in an art class at their school.
+Each year the show features more than 200 works of art by students enrolled in an art class at their school.
 Kindergarten through senior high school students exhibit an extraordinary and enjoyable variety of work focusing on different subject matter and using many kinds of materials.